jasonliu2050/project/README.md

 4. Train a classifier that can categorize the handwritten digits
 5. Apply the model on the test set and report its accuracy

-Based on the preliminary performance of this estimator, we found that both models provide consistent performance.
+Based on the preliminary performance of estimators, we found that both models provide consistent performance.

-Picture 1: Simple visualization and classification of the digits dataset
+Simple visualization and classification of the digits dataset Picture 1:
 ![matrix](./figures/PrincipalComponentAnalysis.png)
 ### Results
 We can see that in general, our model seems perform well.